 Worldwide box office: $114.2 million

 Released in 2006, the teen dance film “Step Up” was a smash success at the box office.
-The film’s now-married stars Channing Tatum and Jenna Dewan Tatum met and fell in love on set, making them one of the biggest power couples in Hollywood, which also makes it kind of hilarious that critics didn’t buy their onscreen romance.
+The film’s stars, Channing Tatum and Jenna Dewan, met and fell in love on set, making them one of the biggest power couples in Hollywood up until their split in 2018, which also makes it kind of interesting that critics didn’t buy their on-screen romance.

 “Tatum and Dewan show some chemistry on the dance floor, but it dissipates during a romantic rendezvous on a pier,” wrote SFGate.
 “They’re laughably stiff during Nora and Tyler’s first big kiss, and a shot of the sun conveniently setting between their lips does nothing to make the moment magical.”